wolfe-ml/django-transformers-pipelines/README.rst

     ]

-Finally, add the models to your database:
+Finally, make migrations for all apps, or add the specific app to your database:

 .. code-block:: bash